-Lally columns (the red columns pictured above) are found in basements.
-When I'm sitting in Arizona which doesn't have basements, it's hard to grab a photo.
+Lally columns (red posts above) are found in basements.
+Sitting in Arizona, it's funny because there aren't any basement but I'm from the northeast where everyone has a basement.
 So Brian Kimerer kindly gave me permission to use one of his photos, part of his journal about building a house.

 My story went something like this:

 - With two small boys under 4 years old, I knew they would play in the basement when it was cold or raining cats and dogs.

 - Rather than wait for the inevitable accidents, I asked for the columns to be covered to reduce the bumps and bruises.

 - There was also the need to keep them out of my husbands workshop, planned for the other side of the basement.

 - We talked and I got a wonderful storage closet in the center of the basement, with a playroom on one side and my husband's workshop on the other side.

 My storage room was nothing more than drywall covering all the lally columns.
 It was a long time ago so I'm not even sure if the drywall was taped and mudded, but it didn't matter.

 What is a Lally Column?